SumoLogic/sumologic-documentation/docs/manage/views/index.md

 ---
 slug: /manage/views
 title: Views
-descriptio: Views speed the process for small and historical subsets of your data by functioning as a pre-aggregated index.
+description: Views speed the process for small and historical subsets of your data by functioning as a pre-aggregated index.
 ---

 Views speed the process for small and historical subsets of your data by functioning as a pre-aggregated/pre-compute index.